 |Voyages ending in Kyle of Lochalsh||10:30/11:15|

-Inverness – in Town – Rose Street – parking is available at The Old Town Rose Street Multi Storey Car Park (by the Bus Station).
+Inverness - city centre - Parking is available at The Old Town Rose Street Multi Storey Car Park.
 Sat Nav Postcode: IV1 1NQ.
+This car park is conveniently located adjacent to the bus station from where the courtesy transfer departs.
 Please enquire for further details and current charges.

 Inverness – Muirtown Basin – subject to request and availability on the day.
 Please enquire for more specific information.

 Access: Access to the vessel whilst on the Caledonian Canal is via a lowered stepped gangway, and a ramp gangway whilst out at sea.
 Internally there are three stairways each of 11 steps that inter-connect each deck level – all have a handrail.
 There is no lift onboard and therefore, unfortunately, the Ship is not suitable for guests with severe mobility impairment.
 Guests with limited mobility can be accommodated provided they are accompanied by an assisting companion.
 Collapsible wheelchairs can be stowed in reception (providing advance notice is given) – but whilst they cannot be used anywhere onboard they can be used on any excursions.

 Air Conditioning/Heating: The ‘Lord of the Glens’ is both air-conditioned and heated as and when appropriate throughout the voyage.
 State Cabins have individual controls to regulate the temperature.

 Children: Children under the age of 11 years are generally discouraged.